Cybersecurity Glossary

 Once a mitigation is available, however, systems can remain vulnerable if organizations are slow to apply the recommended patches or software updates, meaning zero-day vulnerabilities can remain dangerous for a long time.

-Examples of Zero-Day Exploit
+What Are Some Examples of a Zero-Day Exploit?

 Log4Shell Vulnerability